 Mindfulness is increasingly recognized as an effective way to combat stress and promote wellness.

-Broadly defined, mindfulness is bringing one’s attention to the present moment, acknowledging thoughts and feelings without judgment.
+Broadly defined, mindfulness is bringing one’s attention to the present moment, and acknowledging thoughts and feelings without judgment.

-BTI Founder Norma Neumann-Johnson has been incorporating mindfulness and brain research into education since 2006, when she had her social worker begin integrating it into student activities at Breakthrough Magnet School in Hartford, Connecticut.
+BTI Founder Norma Neumann-Johnson has been incorporating mindfulness and brain research into education since 2006, when she had her school social worker begin integrating it into student activities at Breakthrough Magnet School in Hartford, Connecticut.

-The discourse that takes place with my students and even within my family has changed.
-I take a step back and assess the situation and approach the conversation in a way that allows for the other person to be 'heard,' their feelings acknowledged and working on compromises.
-The Mindful Discipline Course, Teaching with the Brain in Mind, allows us to build bonds and connections with others through compromises or working together.
+,The discourse that takes place with my students and even within my family has changed.
+I take a step back and assess the situation and approach the conversation in a way that allows for the other person to be 'heard,' their feelings acknowledged and we then work on compromises.
+The Mindful Discipline Course, Teaching with the Brain in Mind, allows us to build bonds and connections with others through compromises and working together.